 Q. What are your fees?

-A. I think it’s fair to only bill you for the time it takes to complete your work, so I charge an hourly rate ($70 per hour) instead of a per document or per word rate.
+A. I think it’s fair to only bill you for the time it takes to complete your work, so I charge an hourly rate ($80 per hour) instead of a per document or per word rate.
 I’m happy to negotiate rates for concession card holders, especially PhD and Masters candidates.
 When you’re completely happy with your document, I send you an invoice for that amount (with a 14 day term) which you can pay via Pay Pal or Electronic Funds Transfer.
 Unfortunately I cannot accept credit card payments.
 Please get in touch to get an accurate and individual quote.